-The Computer Software Basic Certificate program is designed to develop entry-level skills related to computer application software packages and to enhance communication skills and professional readiness.
-Students may apply credit hours earned in this program toward the Associate of Applied Science degree in Computer Software Technology.
+CERTIFICATE is designed to develop entry-level skills related to computer application software packages and to enhance communication skills and professional readiness.

+Students may apply credit hours earned in this program toward the Associate of Applied Science degree in Computer Software

+Technology.